We can’t connect the dots in our lives moving forward, we can only connect them looking backward.

 Whereas, I bumped my head continually on self-doubt.

 It was only after I spoke with Olympic Gold Medalists that they confessed they too had doubts.
 Things go wrong and bad outcomes happen, but these champions believed in their preparation and more importantly they believed in themselves.
 Fear grows on our doubts.
 I hate listening to the doubt inside my head, so I have to recognize it.

 When things are bad, remember it’s just temporary and your mental toughness will return.

 Make adjustments, breathe, let it go and if that doesn’t work, do it again.

 The better we get, the more important mental toughness is off the field than on the field.

 James Banks was the best college football player I saw live (outside of Randy Moss).

 Dr. Rob Bell is a Sport Psychology Coach.
-His company DRB & associates is based in Indianapolis.
+His company DRB & Associates is based in Indianapolis.
 Some clients have included: University of Notre Dame, Marriott, and Walgreens.
-Check out the most recent book on Mental Toughness-
+Check out the most recent books on Mental Toughness-